Home » Self Assessment Accountants for Tax Returns

 Self Assessment for savers and investors

-If you receive more than £10,000 a year from savings, investments and share dividends, your income needs to declared on your SA return.
-Income from savings falls into your personal allowance and is taxed at your marginal rate, once you exceed your savings allowance.
+If you receive more than £10,000 a year from savings, investments and dividends from shares held, your income is required to be declared on your Self Assessment return.
+Income from savings falls into your personal allowance and is taxed at your marginal rate, once you exceed your savings allowance of £500 for higher rate tax payers and £1,000 for basic rate tax payers.
 Tax on dividends fall into a range of bands.
 We ensure your returns and allowances are properly reported.

 Self Assessment for high earners

-While most employed people do not need to complete a SA return, if you are in employment and earn over £100,000 you are required to do so.
+While most employed people do not need to complete a Self Assessment return, if you are in employment and earn over £150,000 you are required to do so.

 Self Assessment if you sell online

-With the arrival of online trading on sites such as Amazon, eBay and Etsy, many people have used the platforms to sell goods.
-From a self assessment point of view, you need to know what sales you have to declare and what you don’t.
+Many people now use online trading sites such as Amazon, eBay and Etsy as platforms to sell goods.
+From a self assessment point of view, you need to know what sales you have to declare and what you do not.

 The key question is whether you are running a business online.
 If you are selling unwanted items occasionally, there is probably no need to declare the income from them.
-But if you are buying goods in order to sell at a profit, or if you are selling frequently or regularly online, HMRC are more likely to believe you are running a business and that your income needs to declared.
+But if you are buying goods in order to sell at a profit, or if you are selling frequently or regularly online, HMRC are more likely to determine that you are running a business and that your income from this trade needs to be declared on a self assessment return.

 Further issues for Self Assessment

-Self Assessment returns also involve other detailed considerations as diverse as child benefit payments, foreign income, living abroad while you receive a UK income and for trustees and underpayments from previous years.
+Self Assessment returns also involve other detailed considerations as diverse as child benefit payments, foreign income, living abroad while you receive a UK income and underpayments from previous years.

-National insurance also falls under Self Assessment, with the specific rates for the self employed rates as opposed to people in employment.
+Class 2 and Class 4 National insurance also falls under Self Assessment, for self employed individuals and these rates vary compared to individuals employed within PAYE.

 For expert advice on self assessment tax returns, please contact Perrys Chartered Accountants now for a consultation.